Lupus: Not Just Skin Deep.

 There are different kinds of lupus.
 The most common type is Systemic Lupus Erythematosus (SLE).
 SLE can affect parts of the body including skin, joints and/or organs.
 Symptoms vary, and early symptoms can include fatigue, joint pain, fever, and a lupus rash, especially after being in the sun.

-We also invite you to join our online lupus community.
+- We also invite you to join our Lupus Team online patient community and connect with others about the condition.

 How is lupus diagnosed?